Book chapter on marine energy policy published by the International network for Social Studies of Marine Energy (ISSMER).

-New book chapter from International network for Social Studies of Marine Energy (ISSMER).
-As a result of a workshop with representatives from marine energy communities, industry, and policy, we summarised the key ways in which social science and humanities research has a crucial role to play in the development of marine renewable energy.
+It was developed at a workshop with representatives from marine energy communities, industry, and policy.
+Together we summarised the key ways in which social science and humanities research plays a crucial role in the development of marine renewable energy.

-The workshop and writing were funded as part of the EU SHAPE Energy project (led by Chris Foulds, Anglia Ruskin University), to whom we are very grateful, and who edited the book of ‘think pieces’ on SSH and energy policy.
+The workshop and writing were funded as part of the EU SHAPE Energy project led by Chris Foulds, Anglia Ruskin University, to whom we are very grateful.

 Chapter Abstract